EMPLOYMENT Lawyers WORKING FOR YOU

 unpaid overtime Wages

 The FLSA requires most employers to pay their employees time and one-half their “regular rate” of pay for every hour worked over 40 hours in a workweek.
 Your “regular rate” includes any hourly rate you are paid, plus bonuses, commissions, or other compensation.
 Consequently, your “regular rate,” and your overtime rate, may be higher than you think.
-The experienced employment lawyers at Osman & Smay LLP can assess your situation to determine which overtime laws may apply to your situation.
+The experienced employment lawyers at Osman & Smay LLC can assess your situation to determine which overtime laws may apply to your situation.

 examples of overtime wage violations:

 To help you evaluate whether you may have been denied proper wage payments, here is a list of potential overtime wage violations.
-Read through the list, and if you have questions or believe you have been denied overtime wages due to one or more of these situations, contact Osman & Smay, LLP for a free consultation.
+Read through the list, and if you have questions or believe you have been denied overtime wages due to one or more of these situations, contact Osman & Smay, LLC for a free consultation.

 - Paying “straight time” wages for overtime hours.